kbloom/7-day-alarm-clock/README.md

    * SparkFun Qwiic Keypad Arduino Library
    * SerLCD

-3. Put an MP3 on your SD Card.
+3. Put two MP3s on your SD Card, one for the weekday alarm, and one for the shabbat alarm.
 If you don't have a separate Micro SD card reader, you the MP3 Trigger board can act as a Micro SD card reader by connecting it to your computer using a USB-C cable.
-The MP3 needs to be named `F001.mp3`.
+The MP3 for the weekday alarm needs to be named `F001.mp3`, and the MP3 for the shabbat alarm needs to be named `F002.mp3`.
+When the alarm goes off, the appropriate MP3 will be played through once (unless you hit the stop button to stop the weekday alarm early), so make sure that the MP3s are the length that you want the alarm to ring for.
+For example, if you want your shabbat alarm to ring for only 10 seconds before automatically stopping, `F002.mp3` should be 10 seconds long.

 4. Connect components individually to the RedBoard and run some examples to verify that your components work individually.